 The lavender albino python is extra spendy due to its rarity.
 Expect to shell out several thousand dollars for this unique snake breed, with one buyer shelling out a record $40,000.

-Pro tip: If you are determined to buy one of the expensive pets on this list, consider starting a side hustle or finding another way to pick up a little extra cash so you can make your dream come true.
+Pro tip: If you are determined to buy one of the expensive pets on this list, consider starting a side hustle or finding another way to make extra cash so you can make your dream come true.

 Clone of your pet